<Home/Articles/Go off the beaten track in Malawi

 |

 In terms of drawing big crowds, Malawi is hardly overrun with tourists.
-It’s true that the south is fairly well developed – with the option of lakeside lounging around Cape Maclear and forays into Liwonde and Majete National Parks.
-The south of the country is also home to its commercial hub, Blantyre; Malawi’s highest peak, Mount Mulanje; and the bewitching surroundings of the Zomba Plateau – all widely considered Malawi’s most popular sites and well worth a visit.
-Nevertheless, there is much more to this emerald country of lakes and hills than these stops alone.
+It’s true that the south is fairly well developed—with the option of lakeside lounging around Cape Maclear and forays into Liwonde and Majete National Parks.
+The south of the country is also home to its commercial hub, Blantyre; Malawi’s highest peak, Mount Mulanje; and the bewitching surroundings of the Zomba Plateau—all widely considered Malawi’s most popular sites and well worth a visit.
+Nevertheless, there’s so much more to this emerald corner of Africa than these stops alone.
+When you go off the beaten track in Malawi, you’ll discover a world of magic.

-Perhaps you have already been to Southern Malawi and you’re looking for an alternative itinerary for your second trip, or maybe you want to head down ‘the road less travelled’ in this oft-overlooked country of beautiful landscapes.
-Whatever your point of view, here are some ideas for getting off the beaten path in Malawi.
+Perhaps you have already been to Southern Malawi and you’re looking for an alternative itinerary for your second trip, or maybe you want to head down ‘the road less traveled in this oft-overlooked country of beautiful landscapes.
+Whatever your point of view, here are some ideas for getting off the beaten track in Malawi.

 Likoma island